crabmusket/haskell-simple-concurrency/src/tutorial.md

 > I tried to slip that one past without you noticing.
 > You can basically read it as the `forEach` that's in most other languages.

-But the key thing to know about it is that it is _blocking_ - it will onyl return once it has a value from one of its `MVar`s, which is why I appended the `Now` to it.
+But the key thing to know about it is that it is _blocking_ - it will only return once it has a value from one of its `MVar`s, which is why I appended the `Now` to it.
 This is the same behaviour as Go's `select` construct, but the reason I chose to leave the name `select` free will become apparent in a [later tutorial](#composable-select).

 So now we have the result we wanted!